How Environment Variables Work in MCP

 }

-If your server isn't receiving the right environment variables:
+If your server is not receiving the right environment variables, follow this debugging workflow:

-Add temporary logging to your server to see what variables it receives:
+Add temporary logging to your server to see exactly what variables it receives.
+The output goes to stderr, which is captured in the client's MCP logs:

 import os, sys